Home » Symptoms » Dog Symptoms A-Z » Irregular Heart Rate, Cardiac Arrhythmia (Arrhythmia)

 Basics and possible causes

-There are many possible causes of cardiac arrhythmiaAn arrhythmia is a heart rhythm disorder in which the heart beats irregularly, either too fast (tachycardia), too slow (bradycardia), or with an irregular pattern.
+There are many possible causes for cardiac arrhythmiaAn arrhythmia is a heart rhythm disorder in which the heart beats irregularly, either too fast (tachycardia), too slow (bradycardia), or with an irregular pattern.
 Arrhythmias can be harmless or a sign of serious heart problems. in dogs.
-A common cause is an underlying heart condition that affects the structure or function of the heart.
-These include heart valve disease, dilated cardiomyopathy, or myocarditis.
+A common cause is an underlying heart disease that affects the structure or function of the heart.
+This includes heart valve disease, dilated cardiomyopathy, or inflammation of the heart muscle.

 Genetic factors also play a role.
-Certain breeds are more prone to certain heart problems, such as Dobermans for dilated cardiomyopathy or Cavalier King Charles Spaniels for mitral valve disease.
+Certain breeds are more susceptible to specific heart problems, such as Dobermans for dilated cardiomyopathy or Cavalier King Charles Spaniels for mitral valve disease.

 Typical accompanying symptoms